cloudberrydb/gpbackup/plugins/README.md

 **Usage within gpbackup:**

-Called by the gpbackup_helper agent process to stream all table data for a segment to the remote system.
+Called by the gpbackup_helper agent process to stream all table data for a segment from the postgres process' stdout to the plugin's stdin.
 This is a single continuous stream per segment, and can be either compressed or uncompressed depending on flags provided to gpbackup.

 **Arguments:**